beniwalanish/Outreach-Pipeline/README.md

 # Outreach Pipeline

-A fully automated cold-outreach data pipeline, built as a Node.js CLI.
+A fully automated cold-outreach data pipeline.
 Given a single company domain, it discovers similar companies, finds their decision makers, enriches verified work emails, and sends personalized outreach — with strong credit- and send-safety guarantees at every stage.

+It ships in two forms that share the same stage logic:

+- **CLI** (`src/app.js`) — run the pipeline (or any single stage) from the terminal.
+- **Web app** (`src/server.js` + `frontend/`) — an Express server exposing a
+  small REST API and serving a single-page UI.
+Deployable to Render as one Node web service (see [`DEPLOYMENT.md`](./DEPLOYMENT.md)).

 > Built as an SDE internship assignment for Vocallabs / Subspace.